The

 average concentrations in the low end of the distribution also

 decreased.
-Apparently, both the high and low ends of the distribution
+Both the high and low ends of the distribution are

 As control strategies